Spectators are again PERMITTED at our events !

 Ref. point 3 its always better to be prepared with either boots or other waterproof / strong footwear !

-So if you’re coming along to see the whole day’s trialling – eg typical RTV events will run from 9am until approx. 4pm ** - bring your own food & drink.
+If you’re coming along to see the whole day’s trialling – eg typical RTV events will run from 9am until approx. 4pm ** - bring your own food & drink.

 (** = NB end times can vary significantly, dependant on quantity of competitors, weather etc)